Broadway’s box office booms, with grosses and attendance up

-NEW YORK (AP) — Broadway grosses have hit another record high this season by pulling in $1.7 billion, fueled by fervent demand to see such draws as Bruce Springsteen, Bette Midler and a grown-up Harry Potter.
+NEW YORK (AP) — Broadway grosses hit another record high last season by pulling in $1.7 billion, fueled by fervent demand to see such draws as Bruce Springsteen, Bette Midler and a grown-up Harry Potter.

-Data from the Broadway League, the national trade association for the industry, shows box office receipts were up 17.1 percent over last season.
+Data from the Broadway League, the national trade association for the industry, released Tuesday shows box office receipts were up 17.1 percent over last season’s $1.45 billion.

-Another good note in the financial windfall was that attendance was up, coming in a 13.79 million, an increase of 3.9 percent.
+Another good note in the financial windfall was that attendance was up, coming in a 13.79 million, an increase of 3.9 percent at last season’s 13.27 million.
 That indicates some broadening of ticket-buyers, but mostly just higher prices pushing the yearly box-office records.

-Broadway had a cluster of new powerhouse earners this season, including Tina Fey’s “Mean Girls,” the British import “Harry Potter and the Cursed Child” and Springsteen.
-They added to megahits such as “Hamilton” and “Dear Evan Hansen.”
+Broadway had a healthy cluster of new powerhouse earners this season, including Tina Fey’s “Mean Girls,” the British import “Harry Potter and the Cursed Child” and Springsteen.
+They added to established megahits such as “Hamilton,” ”Hello, Dolly!” and “Dear Evan Hansen.”

 Most Read Business Stories